ColeOliva/x16/README.md

 pdfs I have provided for the entirety of the assignment.

 to run, go to the 'final' folder. run ```make```, ```make xas```, ```make x16```, and ```make xod```. to play the maze game, run ```./x16 rogue.obj```. to play 2048, run ```./x16 2048.obj```. for both games, follow the instructions on the terminal, and then ctrl-c to exit.
-Full disclosure - while I did do the brunt of the coding, the games themselves were not coded by me (although I am fascinated by what's going on behind the scenes).
+Full disclosure - while I did do the brunt of the coding, the games and tests themselves were not coded by me (although I am fascinated by what's going on behind the scenes).

 If you have any questions, feel free to let me know.
 I'm happy to take a deeper dive into what's going on.